Caltech-IPAC/kete/docs/api/spice.rst

 =====

 This is a thread-safe, read only re-implementation of a SPICE kernel interpreter.
-Outputs of this exactly match the commont cSPICE interpreter, but can be easily used among an arbitrary number of cores.
+Outputs of this exactly match the common cSPICE interpreter, but can be easily used among an arbitrary number of cores.
 SPICE kernel files are loaded directly into RAM.